enPlace/react-Battleship/README.md

 ## Phases 2 and 3: Hone In and Sink

 So what happens in phases 2 and 3?
+Remember that "honing in" means that we've hit one square, and are looking for the reast of the ship.
+In the sinking phase, we've gotten an orientation, and are firing along an axis, trying to sink the ship.
 Ideally, these are the steps:

   **Hone In**